 In August of 2017 Prosper Portland and Legacy Health announced a collaborative project to develop a long-vacant parcel (Williams & Russell site) of Legacy Health land with development to be defined through a community led process.
 The North/Northeast Community Development Initiative Oversight Committee and the North/Northeast Community Development Initiative Oversight ICURA Subcommittee reviewed the proposal to include the vacant parcel in the Interstate Corridor Urban Renewal Area on September 12, 2017 and October 2, 2017.
 They formally voted to include in in the boundary of the urban renewal area at their February 12, 2020 meeting.
 A Project Working Group was established to oversee community engagement and the development process for the Williams & Russell project.
-The Project Working Group (PWG) is comprised of community leaders, representatives of Prosper Portland's North/Northeast Community Development Initiative Oversight Committee and of the Portland Housing Bureau's North/Northeast Housing Oversight Committee, and of the Legacy Emanuel Community Partnership committee.
-In a December 19,2019 North/Northeast Community Development Initiative Oversight Committee meeting, it was noted that the PWG had collected over 600 responses from community surveys regarding feedback on the development of the site.
+The Project Working Group (PWG) is comprised of community leaders, representatives of Prosper Portland's North/Northeast Community Development Initiative Oversight Committee and of the Portland Housing Bureau's North/Northeast Housing Oversight Committee, and of the Legacy Emanuel Community Partnership committee meeting, it was noted that the PWG had collected over 600 responses from community surveys regarding feedback on the development of the site.

 In June of 2018, the Portland Housing Bureau made a request to Prosper Portland to increase the maximum indebtedness of the Interstate Corridor Urban Renewal Area by \$67,000,000 with seventy percent of that to be allocated to the Portland Housing Bureau.
 This was reviewed by the North/Northeast Community Development Initiative Oversight Committee in the June 21, 2018 meeting.
 As part of the review of the future of the Interstate Corridor Urban Renewal Area, the North/Northeast Community Development Initiative Oversight Committee and the PWG provided input on the potential increase in the maximum indebtedness of the urban renewal area.
 The increased maximum indebtedness would provide additional funding for affordable housing and for the development of the vacant Legacy Health land.
-The North/Northeast Community Development Initiative Oversight Committee voted to support increasing the maximum indebtedness and adding the Williams & Russell site to the Interstate Corridor Urban Renewal Area in their February 12, 2020 meeting.
+The North/Northeast Community Development Initiative Oversight Community Development Initiative Oversight B and adding the Williams & Russell site to the Interstate Corridor Urban Renewal Area in their February 12, 2020 meeting.